hgrf/racine/README.md

 # Deployment with gunicorn and nginx

 Carry out the steps described above in order to set up the development server.
-Then configure gunicorn by creating the file /etc/init/msm.conf and copying the following code into it:
+Then configure gunicorn by creating the file /etc/init/msm.conf and copying the following code into it (this is an Upstart configuration file, you should have upstart installed on your server or use a different init daemon):

     description "Gunicorn application server running Mercury Sample Manager"